SteSeg/openmc_fusion_benchmarks/docs/specifications/structure.md

                                                └── specifications.yaml
 ```

-This modular, schema-driven YAML file ensures consistency and validation across all benchmarks.
+The `specifications.yaml` file is at the core of each benchmark.
+It follows a **modular**, **schema-validated**, and **code-independent** structure, making benchmarks consistent, extensible, and easy to maintain.
+Designed to be **human-readable** and **automation-ready**, it enables the OFB Python API to generate transport-specific models directly from the specification.
 Each section is described below with minimal examples.
-The format is human-readable, transport-code agnostic, and can be parsed by the OFB Python API to automatically generate code-specific models.
+Its modular design also supports future extensions for testing advanced neutronics workflows.

 ## Sections Overview